+Police reports can be helpful in a variety of situations, from insurance claims to legal disputes.
 After a car accident, one of the most important things to secure is the report made by the police officer who responded to the scene.
 Doing so will provide details about the accident, statements from parties involved, what witnesses saw, the officer’s opinion on what happened, and more.
-While a police report is not required to prove fault in Pennsylvania, one can help a person who is trying to do so.
+While a police report is not required to prove fault in Pennsylvania, a police report that supports your injury claim can help secure a larger recovery.

 Police reports are supposed to contain information that shows what led an officer to determine who they think is at fault for an accident.
 For example, a car accident report might contain information about skid marks the officer observed, road conditions, and damage caused by the accident.
 Then, they’ll consider this information along with statements from witnesses and parties involved with the accident to say who was at fault.